Cycle the Divide - Montana

 Day 7.
 Lincoln to the Continental Divide and back, 36 miles

 Today’s ride will take us up to the Continental Divide via Poorman Creek at 6,376-foot Stemple Pass.
 After enjoying the incredible views and the accomplishment of the climb, we’ll complete a clockwise loop and descend back to Lincoln along the South Fork of Poorman Creek before rejoining the main Poorman Creek Road.
 Our Whitefish-bound shuttle will depart at 2:00 PM from Lincoln, arriving at our point of origin at approximately 6:00 PM.
-Take our word for it: this 256-mile sampler of the world’s longest off-pavement cycling route will leave you craving more.
+Take our word for it: this 256-mile sampler of the Great Divide Mountain Bike Route will leave you craving more.
 And since you've bagged only 10 percent of it, there’s much more to be ridden!

 Know before you go

 Glacier Cyclery in Whitefish, Montana, can provide a rental bicycle for your tour.
 RESERVATIONS ARE RECOMMENDED, especially during the peak rental season of July–August.
 Glacier Cyclery has a wide variety of bikes for rent, including full suspension and hardtail mountain bikes, touring road bikes, and fat bikes.
 Touring bikes come equipped with a rear rack.
 If you request it at the time of reservation, Glacier Cyclery can install a rear rack on one of their hardtail mountain bikes.

 This tour will start and end in Whitefish, MT.
 Group reservations have already been made for the first day of this tour.
 Whitefish can be a high-demand area.
 If you are arriving before the first day of the tour or would like to stay on the last day of the tour, we recommend booking reservations early in the Whitefish area.